The ramp in King's bar. There is a disabled toilet through the arch.

 - We encourage you to read the information from the central office and get in touch to discuss your requirements.

-- Please ensure that any disability assessments are up-to-date and documentary evidence is available by mid-October.
+- Please ensure that any assessments are up-to-date and documentary evidence is available by mid-October.

 - Read the How to apply page thoroughly and follow the application process set out there.
 The following points are to clarify the process in relation to your disability, Specific Learning Difficulty or long-term illness.

 - When you complete your UCAS form, please tick the disability disclosure box and choose the most relevant category.
 You will send us further information later.

-- If your disability, learning difficulty or long-term illness has seriously disrupted or disadvantaged your education, please also have an Extenuating Circumstances form submitted by 15 October.
+- If your disability, Specific Learning Difficulty or long-term illness has seriously disrupted or disadvantaged your education, please also have an Extenuating Circumstances form submitted by 15 October.

-- All candidates who tick the disability disclosure box on the UCAS form are required to send us a disability adjustments form and documentary evidence by 24 October.
+All candidates who tick the disability disclosure box on the UCAS form or who receive adjustments for school exams (for any reason) are required to send us an adjustments form and documentary evidence by 22 October.

-- The form is available to download on the Applicant Information page.
+- The adjustments form is available to download on the Applicant Information page from mid-September each year.

-- The form should be completed fully even if there is repetition of details that are already on your UCAS form or an Extenuating Circumstances form.
+- The adjustments form should be completed fully even if there is repetition of details that are already on your UCAS form or an Extenuating Circumstances form.

 - Even if you do not require specific adjustments, we need confirmation of this.

 - We will be in touch if we need further information about adjustments required.